-I believe that the past has the ability to illuminate every aspect of our lives, to challenge our assumptions about ourselves and our world, to drive us to do better and be better.
+I believe that the past can illuminate every aspect of our lives, challenge our assumptions about ourselves and our world, and to drive us to do better.
 But it is only when we approach the past on its own terms that we reap the benefits.
-We need to undertake archaeological research and present archaeological remains with respect for the people who generated it and a determination to hear their voices rather than reinforcing our own preconceived ideas.
+We need to undertake archaeological research and present archaeological remains with respect for the people who generated them and a determination to hear their voices rather than our own preconceived ideas.
 Only when we present archaeological data in their physical and cultural context, can we expect to benefit as individuals and as a society.

 My research interests are all associated with contextualising archaeological data because it is only by understanding an artefact, text, site or landscape in its wider context that we can approach the story it has to tell.
 Museums and archives are a key component of this as the final depositories of archaeological material and places where many obtain information about the past.
 My research interests therefore include both archaeological methods for contextualising the past (including post-excavation analysis, archaeological survey, Geographic Information Science (GIS) and satellite remote-sensing) and the preservation and presentation of archaeological material in the museum and other contexts (including collections and archival research and practice, database management, digital data storage and presentation, and the presentation of archaeological data to the public through physical and digital methods).

 I am currently a Visiting Academic at the British Museum and Honorary Fellow at the University of Liverpool and a member of the National Coalition of Independent Scholars.
 All opinions on this blog are my own.

 Museum and archival experience